AshampooSystems/boden/doc_input/winuwp_layout.md

 use controls that were already created at runtime.
 That is a pretty harsh restriction, which we do not have.

 So, the "magic" has to happen in the Arrange function of the layout container.
-That function has to assign the actual size that we want the view to have and pretty much ignore the DesiredSize property.
+That function has to assign the actual size that we want the view to have.

-So we have to use custom panels with an overloaded layout function.
+So we have to use custom panels with an overloaded Arrange function.
 There we have to overload MeasureOverride to provide our own desired size.
 And we have to overload ArrangeOverride to arrange and size the controls according to our own layout routines.